fedecalendino/hooked-on-django/readme.md

 }
 ```

-Given this configuration the method `method` stored in the module `/path/to` will be executed after a delay of `10` seconds.
+Given that configuration, the method `method` from the module `/path/to` will be executed after a delay of `10` seconds.